GauraSinghal07/currencyexchange/README.md

 3. **To Run Application Junit Test cases**
 - Navigate to src/test/java under the project in your IDE and right click on subfolder com.example.currencyexchange
-- Select `Run Tests` in 'curreny exchange' option
+- Select Run 'Tests in 'currenyexchange'' option
 - Results will be stored in target/surefire-reports/TEST-com.exchangerate.CurrencyExchangeDiscountCalculatorApplicationTests.xml file

 ## UML diagram